 I learned to stop and take a breath.
 I learned to enjoy and appreciate the things I had.
 I got energy and healing power from hugging my wife.
 From hugging my son.
 Just hugging them and closing my eyes… and everything was better.

 I started to sleep more.
 I actually took a break from work and went on a “sabbatical” for an entire month.
-During this time, I walked a lot, I ate clean, I slept probably 16 hours each day and listened to audiobooks.
+During this time, I walked a lot, I ate clean (from the Mediterranean diet to the Paleo Diet for fatty liver reversal), I slept probably 16 hours each day and listened to audiobooks.

 I became a different person.